Compound annual growth rate

-Compound annual growth rate (CAGR) is a business and investing specific term for the geometric progression ratio that provides a constant rate of return over the time period.
-CAGR is not an accounting term, but it is often used to describe some element of the business, for example revenue, units delivered, registered users, etc. CAGR dampens the effect of volatility of periodic returns that can render arithmetic means irrelevant.
-It is particularly useful to compare growth rates from various data sets of common domain such as revenue growth of companies in the same industry or sector.
+Compound annual growth rate (CAGR) is a business, economics and investing term representing the mean annualized growth rate for compounding values over a given time period.
+CAGR smoothes the effect of volatility of periodic values that can render arithmetic means less meaningful.
+It is particularly useful to compare growth rates of various data values, such as revenue growth of companies, or of economic values, over time.

-CAGR is equivalent to the more generic exponential growth rate when the exponential growth interval is one year.